Plant Growth Facility

 The greenhouse staff will provide an inventory of commonly used pots and trays.
 After use, the dirty pots will be disinfected and washed at no extra charge to the user.

-Pots, trays, cones, and so forth, which are not part of the inventory and are purchased by the projects, may be washed at no charge if these items are added to the inventory at the end of the project.
+Pots, trays, cones, etc. which are not part of the inventory and which are purchased by the projects, may be washed at no charge if these items are added to the inventory at the end of the project.
 If not added to the pot inventory, an hourly pot-washing fee may apply.

-See Plant Growth Facility Supplies (PDF) for a more detailed description of available inventory.
+See Plant Growth Facility Supplies for a more detailed description of available inventory.

 What services are provided by greenhouse staff?